 Another thing that’s extremely important to know is whether the product contains THC.
 THC use may have serious consequences, so you should know whether your CBD product contains THC and in what amounts.

 Many top manufacturers will provide the lab reports for the exact batch of products being sold.
 If one of the makers you are considering does offer this information, give them extra points.

 This is worth touching on.
-Many companies will put CBD products on the market and make health claims about their product.
-Because health claims are not allowed by the FDA until a product is thoroughly tested and approved, these claims are a sure sign of a company that does not know what it’s doing.
-Avoid them.
+Many companies will put CBD products on the market and make serious health claims about their product.
+These claims are not supported by the levels of scientific evidence that the FDA requires.
+These claims are a strong sign that a company is exaggerating what its product can do.
+Avoid those products.

 Another way to narrow down your list of CBD oil makers is simply to do some internet research on CBD companies themselves.
 You’ll notice that some brand names will consistently be portrayed in a good light, while others might have an overabundance of bad reviews.

 There are some smaller, more obscure companies which produce very high-quality CBD but may not have much in the way of reviews.
 Don’t necessarily rule them out.
 Use the methods above to determine if they will make the cut.

 As we mentioned above, products produced in areas of the world other than the U.S. or Western Europe are usually of lower quality.
 There are plenty of great U.S. CBD oil producers to choose from, so it’s best to stick with U.S.-made products.